habi/acinar-analysis-manuscript/manuscript.md

 The alveolar ducts start at the so-called bronchioalveolar duct junction (BADJ) where the lining of the inner airway surface abruptly changes from the cuboidal epithelium of the bronchioles into type 1 and type 2 alveolar epithelium which covers the alveoli.
 The small tree of airways distal of the BADJ is called a ventilatory unit [@doi:10.1152/jappl.1962.17.3.391].
 Since murine lungs do not possess respiratory bronchioles, the murine acini consist of one single ventilatory unit [@doi:10.1152/jappl.1962.17.3.391].
-In *this* study we used rat lungs; hence we exclusively speak of acini.
+In this study we used rat lungs; hence we exclusively speak of acini.
-To translate our results to humans, monkeys, or dogs, one would have to compare a rat acinus to a single ventilatory unit in these species.
+To translate our results from rats to humans, monkeys, or dogs one would have to compare one rat acinus to one single ventilatory unit in these species.

 Developmentally, the BADJ is of particular interest.
 The junction is formed during the canalicular stage when the epithelia are differentiating.